nikki-experiments/dev-setup/README.md

 ### React.js

-So far my favorite Javascript Framework is [React](https://facebook.github.io/react/).
+So far my favorite Javascript library is [React](https://facebook.github.io/react/).
 I won't list them all but some of the modules I use with React projects include **react-router, babel, gulp, lodash, less, webpack, eslint, redux, reselect,** and **redux-devtools**.

+Here are the steps I take to setup a React project:

-### Node.js
+#### Node.js

 With Homebrew installed just run the following: